MyelofibrosisSymptoms, Doctors, Treatments, Advances & More

 Cleveland Clinic Main Campus

-Aaron Gerds is a Hematologist Oncology specialist and a Hematologist in Cleveland, Ohio.
-Dr. Gerds has been practicing medicine for over 24 years and is rated as an Elite provider by MediFind in the treatment of Myelofibrosis.
-His top areas of expertise are Myelofibrosis, Myeloproliferative Neoplasms (MPN), Polycythemia Vera, Bone Marrow Aspiration, and Bone Marrow Transplant.
+Aaron Gerds is a Hematologist Oncology specialist and a Hematologist practicing medicine in Cleveland, Ohio.
+He has been practicing medicine for over 24 years.
+Dr. Gerds is rated as an Elite provider by MediFind in the treatment of Myelofibrosis.
+He is also highly rated in 22 other conditions, according to our data.
+His clinical expertise encompasses Myelofibrosis, Myeloproliferative Neoplasms (MPN), Polycythemia Vera, Bone Marrow Aspiration, and Bone Marrow Transplant.
+Dr. Gerds is board certified in American Board Of Internal Medicine, 2013.

 As the disease worsens, the bone marrow slowly stops working.
 Low platelet count leads to easy bleeding.
 Spleen swelling may get worse along with anemia.